berndab/neural_network/README.md

 The model training and testing notebook module uses variables to configuration the data used to train and test the neural network model.
 It also uses variables to set neural network model configuration parameters.

-The following variabes are used to configure the data set used for training and testing the neural network model
+The following variables are used to configure the data set used for training and testing the neural network model
 * Feature Bucketing Parameters
   * Bucketing row count threshold for feature APPLICATION_TYPE
   * Bucketing row count threshold for feature CLASSIFICATION
 * Outlier filter parameters for feature ASK_AMT

-The following variabes are used to set the various neural network model configuration parameters
+The following variables are used to set the various neural network model configuration parameters
 * Model Parameters
   * Hidden layer 1 neuron count
   * Hidden layer 1 activation function